 Devoting himself full-time to writing in the last few years, Clagett has had articles appear in New Mexico magazine, Santa Fean magazine and the Santa Fe New Mexican newspaper.
 Published pieces include Q&As, profiles, history articles and reviews.
 He is a member of the Western Writers of America.

-His first novel is The Pursuit of Murieta, published by Five Star Publishing.
+His first novel, The Pursuit of Murieta, is the winner of a Will Rogers Medallion Award for Western Fiction in 2014.
+It is published by Five Star Publishing.

 A native Californian, Clagett lives in Santa Fe, New Mexico, with his wife, Marilyn, and their cat, Cody.